xbeat/Machine-Learning/README.md

 Sorting algorithms are fundamental in computer science, organizing data for efficient retrieval and processing.
 This presentation focuses on two efficient sorting algorithms: Radix Sort and Bucket Sort.
 Both are non-comparative sorting algorithms that can achieve linear time complexity under certain conditions.

+## Matrix Orientation, Hidden-state Alignment, and Knowledge Distillation in Python

+Introduction to Matrix Orientation

+Matrix orientation is a crucial concept in linear algebra and machine learning.
+It refers to how matrices are arranged and interpreted, affecting computations and model performance.
+In Python, we typically work with row-major orientation, but understanding both row-major and column-major orientations is essential.

 ## Ensemble Methods for Improved Predictions in Python

 Introduction to Ensemble Methods